A Visual Story: Ali Cherri

 - This sculpture is of a bird standing upright

-- It has two large bronze legs and is standing on top of a mound
+- It has two large bronze legs and is standing on top of a plinth

-- The other sculpture you can see is a human shaped statue standing upright with it's hands raised and palms facing out
+- The other sculpture you can see is a human shaped figure standing upright with it's hands raised and palms facing out

 - Towards the back of the gallery space, there is a large painting that flows from ceiling to floor